Table of Contents

 Network segmentation isolates traffic by creating separate virtual networks.
 Guest Wi-Fi stays separated from internal data, servers, and devices.

-Disable Legacy Protocols
+Disable Outdated Protocols

 Older protocols like WEP and WPS weaken your entire network.